 The opposition labor party contested in the 1974 general elections with the promise to renegotiate the United Kingdom’s terms of European Communities membership plus a referendum on European Communities membership.
 After their victory, a national referendum was held in 1975, but despite the crucial division in the labor party, all the other parties and the press supported the EC membership.
-On June 5, 1975, approximately 67.2% of the British electorates voted to stay in the European communities.
-The referendum-party under Sir Goldsmith competed in the general elections of 1997 on a pledge of providing a referendum to discuss the nature of the relationship between the England and the EU, but they lost.
+On June 5, 1975, approximately 67.2% of the British electorates voted to stay in the European Communities.
+The referendum-party under Sir Goldsmith competed in the general elections of 1997 on a pledge of providing a referendum to discuss the nature of the relationship between the UK and the EU, but they lost.

 The referendum was originally called by Prime Minister David Cameron.
 Although he had previously rejected the idea of a Brexit referendum in as early as 2012, under pressure from other government officials, Cameron announced in January 2013 that a referendum would take place by the end of 2017.
 Cameron, the leader of the Conservative Party, wanted the UK to remain part of a reformed European Union with re-negotiated membership terms.
 Cameron announced his resignation on June 24, 2016, the day the referendum results were announced.

 On June 23, 2016, a referendum was held to decide the fate of the United Kingdom as a member of the European Union.
 The referendum, titled “United Kingdom European Union membership referendum” asked, “Should the United Kingdom remain a member of the European Union or leave the European Union?”
 With 51.9% in favor of withdrawing from the EU, Article 50 of the Treaty on the European Union was invoked on March 29, 2017, beginning a two-year long withdrawal process popularly known as Brexit.
 This has made the UK the first country to leave the EU.